MicrosoftDocs/azure-dev-docs/articles/terraform/create-avd-session-host.md

 # Configure Azure Virtual Desktop session hosts using Terraform

 This article shows you how to build Session Hosts and deploy them to an AVD Host Pool with Terraform.
-This article assumes you have already deployed the [Azure Virtual Desktop Infrastructure](../terraform/create-azure-virtual-desktop.md).
+This article assumes you've already deployed the [Azure Virtual Desktop Infrastructure](../terraform/create-azure-virtual-desktop.md).

 In this article, you learn how to:
 > [!div class="checklist"]